timueh/COVID-19/README.md

 We compare different point estimators for `R` with respect to their effectiveness in representing historical data.
 Specifically, we compare an acausal point estimator that accurately accounts for weekly periodicities to the point estimator that has long been used by the Robert Koch Institut (4-day moving average), and a point estimator that the Robert Koch Institut started using recently (7-day moving average).

-The code is based on the [this preprint (in German)](https://www.researchgate.net/profile/Ralf_Mikut/publication/341447502_Schatzung_einer_zeitabhangigen_Reproduktionszahl_R_fur_Daten_mit_einer_wochentlichen_Periodizitat_am_Beispiel_von_SARS-CoV-2-Infektionen_und_COVID-19/links/5ec190ee92851c11a870291a/Schaetzung-einer-zeitabhaengigen-Reproduktionszahl-R-fuer-Daten-mit-einer-woechentlichen-Periodizitaet-am-Beispiel-von-SARS-CoV-2-Infektionen-und-COVID-19.pdf).
+The code is based on the [this preprint (in German)](https://www.researchgate.net/profile/Ralf_Mikut/publication/341447502_Schatzung_einer_zeitabhangigen_Reproduktionszahl_R_fur_Daten_mit_einer_wochentlichen_Periodizitat_am_Beispiel_von_SARS-CoV-2-Infektionen_und_COVID-19/links/5ec190ee92851c11a870291a/Schaetzung-einer-zeitabhaengigen-Reproduktionszahl-R-fuer-Daten-mit-einer-woechentlichen-Periodizitaet-am-Beispiel-von-SARS-CoV-2-Infektionen-und-COVID-19.pdf), and [this medrXiv preprint](https://www.medrxiv.org/content/10.1101/2020.11.27.20238618v1).

 The following plot shows three different point estimators, namely: